Apollon77/ioBroker.tuya/README.md

 The triggering is then send to the cloud.

+## Groups features
+The adapter also reads out defined groups and creates corresponding states in the adapter.
+The group value is also polled from cloud and updated in the adapter.
+When controlling groups the adapter tries to use an existing local connection to the device with cloud as fallback.

 ## Credits
 The work of the adapter would not had been possible without the great work of @codetheweb, @kueblc and @NorthernMan54 (https://github.com/codetheweb/tuyapi) and https://github.com/clach04/python-tuya,https://github.com/uzlonewolf/tinytuya and many more.